commfish/BSAI_crab_assessments/SMBKC/smbkc_20/README.md

 Model             | Model in Doc  | Description
 ---------- ---    | ------------- | -------------
 model_1           |   16.0        | - Basecase (last year's selected model 1) - with new gf bycatch data
+model_1_rfix      |   20.0a       | - 16.0, no rec dev estimated for 2019 (attempt to deal with large recruitment estimate                                           in the terminal year of the model).
+Edit to .ctl file model_1_rfix2     |   20.0b       | - 16.0, no rec dev estimated in 2019, plus changes to .tpl file suggested by Jie to                                           use average recruitment for most recent year.

 model_2           |   20.1        | - remove pot survey data from base model - sensitivity analysis